open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 * If the key `rv` is present in the Tracestate header, then `R = rv`.
 * Else `R` is the lowest-order 56 bits of the trace-id.

-## Initializing and updating T and R values
+## Sampler behavior for initializing and updating T and R values

 There are two categories of samplers:

 - **Head samplers:** Implementations of [`Sampler`](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.29.0/specification/trace/sdk.md#sampler), called by a `Tracer` during span creation.
-- **Downstream samplers:** Any component that, given an ended Span, decides whether to *drop* or *keep* it by forwarding it to the next component in the system.
-This category is also known as "collection path samplers" or "sampling processors". _Tail samplers_ are a special class of downstream samplers that buffer spans of a trace and make a sampling decision for the trace as a whole using data from any span in the buffered trace.
+- **Downstream samplers:** Any component that, given an ended Span, decides whether to *drop* it or *keep* it (by forwarding it to the next component in the pipeline).
+This category is also known as "collection path samplers" or "sampling processors".
+Note that _Tail samplers_ are a special class of downstream samplers that buffer spans of a trace and make a sampling decision for the trace as a whole using data from any span in the buffered trace.

-This section defines behavior for each kind of sampler.
+This section defines the behavior for these two categories of samplers.

 ### Head samplers

 A head sampler is responsible for computing the `rv` and `th` values in a new span's initial [`TraceState`](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.29.0/specification/trace/api.md#tracestate).
 The main inputs to that computation include the parent span's trace state (if a parent span exists), the new span's trace ID, and possibly the trace flags (to know if the trace ID has been generated in a random manner).

 First, a consistent probability `Sampler` may choose its own sampling rate.
 The higher the chosen sampling rate, the lower the rejection threshold (T).
-It MAY select any value of T. If a valid `SpanContext` is provided in the call to `ShouldSample` (indicating that the span being created will be a child span),
+It MAY select any value of T. If a valid `SpanContext` is provided in the call to `ShouldSample` (indicating that the span being created will be a child span), there are two possibilities:

-- Choosing a T greater than the parent span's T can result in partial traces.
-The parent span may be *kept* but it is possible that its child, the current span, may be dropped because of the lower sampling rate.
-At the same time, in case where the child span is *kept*, the parent span would have been to *keep* as well (meeting our consistent sampling goals) since the parent's sampling rate is greater than the child's sampling rate.
+- **The child span chooses a T greater than the parent span's T**: The parent span may be *kept* but it is possible that its child, the current span, may be dropped because of the lower sampling rate.
+At the same time, in the case where the decision for the child span is to *keep* it, the decision for the parent span would have also been to *keep* (due to our consistent sampling approach) since the parent's sampling rate is greater than the child's sampling rate.
-- Similarly, choosing a T less than or equal to the parent span can also result in partial traces.
-The parent span might have been *dropped* but it is possible that its child, the current span, may be *kept* because of the higher sampling rate.
-At the same time, in case where the parent span is *kept*, the child span would be *kept* as well (meeting our consistent sampling goals) since the child's sampling rate is greater than the parent's sampling rate.
+- **The child span chooses a T less than or equal to the parent span's T**:  The parent span might have been *dropped* but it is possible that its child, the current span, may be *kept* because of the higher sampling rate.
+At the same time, in case where the parent span is *kept*, the child span would be *kept* as well (due to our consistent sampling approach) since the child's sampling rate is greater than the parent's sampling rate.

+Note that while both the above cases can result in partial traces, they still meet the consistent sampling goals.

 For the output TraceState,